 Mr. LINDER.
-Mr. Speaker, I am pleased to yield 3 minutes to the gentleman from Mississippi (Mr. Pick-ERING).
+Mr. Speaker, I am pleased to yield 3 minutes to the gentleman from Mississippi (Mr. PICK-ERING).

 Mr. PICKERING.
 Mr. Speaker, I rise to proudly support the rule and this resolution.
 One Nation under God, indivisible.
 If we look in this great Chamber, behind the Speaker, "In God We Trust."
 My colleagues may not be able to see, but right in front of me, lining this Chamber, there are historical figures.
+The most central historical figures.
 The most central historical figure is Moses, the 10 Commandants.
 If we look to the symbol of our Nation, the eagle, under the eagle are the words "e pluribus unum," "for many there is one."